 Dream Interpretation, Some History

 Throughout modern psychology, many people have gone about addressing dreams and interpreting what they mean.
 They have done so by a number of ways and some of these systems seem to be more effective than others.
 Most of the modern dream interpretation that we see today on the internet stems from Sigmund Freud who believed that common symbology (images and themes) in the dream could be traced back to our evolutionary desires, or animalistic needs of sexuality, violence, and greed.
-Though many psychologists and oneirologists would strongly disagree with Freud, he did provide modern science a basic understanding of the importance of understanding our dreams.
+Though many psychologists and oneirologists would strongly disagree with Freud, he did provide modern science with a basic understanding of the importance of understanding our dreams.
 He also was clearly right in some ways, as often our dreams do have some type of underlying meaning that we consciously seem to have no idea about, for one reason or another.
 Thankfully for us and the sake of our dream sanity, other psychologists have come forward to provide alternative ways to interpret our dreams.

 Carl Jung is often mentioned as one of the most important contributors to dream interpretation techniques that are currently being used today.
 He had an alternative way of looking at dreams than that of Freud by providing a two-way communication between the dreamer and the analyst which allowed for the dreamer to dig deeper inside the dream and also grasp what the dream was trying to convey.
 Jung also found that archetypes infiltrated the dreams of each individual and often these themes were common with each dream.
 This new way of looking at dreams provided the much needed personal insight that comes from the dreamer interpreting their own dream, but still had the psychoanalysis aspect that Freud supported.
 Many people still use Jung’s method of dream interpretation as it seems very effective but others have built off of his processes such as Medard Boss and his development of existential psychoanalysis of dreams.